TSKsmiley/Vehicle-Status-Home-Assistant/README.md

 - Current range
 - Real-time updates as doors open and close

-The visualization leverages the state_filter property to dynamically show door overlays only when the corresponding doors are open, creating an intuitive and user-friendly representation of your vehicle's status.
+The visualisation leverages the state_filter property to dynamically show door overlays only when the corresponding doors are open, creating an intuitive and user-friendly representation of your vehicle's status.

 ## 🔧 Requirements

 To use this card, you'll need:

 1. Home Assistant with your cars integration set up
-2. The binary sensors for your vehicle's doors, trunk, and hood
+2. The binary sensors for your vehicle's doors, boot (trunk), and bonnet (hood)
 3. Sensors for battery/fuel level and range
 4. Images for your visualization (base car image and door overlays)